phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 - When we accidentally continue to use a variable after calling `deallocate` on it, we have a so-called **use-after-free** vulnerability.
 Such a bug can often exploited by attackers to execute arbitrary code.
 - When we accidentally free a variable twice, we have a **double-free** vulnerability.
 This is problematic because it might free a different a different allocation that was allocated in the same spot after the first `deallocate` call.
 Thus, it can lead to an use-after-free vulnerability again.

 These types of vulnerabilities are commonly known, so one might expect that people learned how to avoid them by now.
-But no, there are still new such vulnerabilities found today, for example this recent [use-after-free vulnerabilty in Linux][linux vulnerability] that allowed arbitrary code execution.
+But no, there are still new such vulnerabilities found today, for example this recent [use-after-free vulnerability in Linux][linux vulnerability] that allowed arbitrary code execution.
 This shows that even the best programmers are not always able to correctly handle dynamic memory in complex projects.

 [linux vulnerability]: https://securityboulevard.com/2019/02/linux-use-after-free-vulnerability-found-in-linux-2-6-through-4-20-11/

 To avoid these issues, many languages such as Java or Python manage dynamic memory automatically using a technique called [_garbage collection_].
 The idea is that the programmer never invokes `deallocate` manually.
 Instead, the programm is regularly paused and scanned for unused heap variables, which are then automatically deallocated.
-Thus, the above vulnerabilites can never occur.
+Thus, the above vulnerabilities can never occur.
 The drawbacks are the performance overhead of the regular scan and the probaby long pause times.

 [_garbage collection_]: https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)

 Rust takes a different approach to the problem: It uses a concept called [_ownership_] that is able to check the correctness of dynamic memory operations at compile time.
-Thus no garbage collection is needed and the programmer has fine-grained control over the use of dynamic memory just like in C or C++, but the compiler guarantees that none of the mentioned vulnerabilites can occur.
+Thus no garbage collection is needed and the programmer has fine-grained control over the use of dynamic memory just like in C or C++, but the compiler guarantees that none of the mentioned vulnerabilities can occur.

 [_ownership_]: https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html